aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/delimiterequationnode/_index.md

 ### getStartIndex() {#getStartIndex--}

+<b>@deprecated.</b> Please use the 'startIndex' property instead.
 Gets the start index of the characters.

 ```javascript
 getStartIndex() : number;